datagouv/fr-format/CONTRIBUTING.md

 We welcome all forms of contributions:

 * Reporting issues or suggesting improvements
-* Improving or adding documentation
+* Improving and adding documentation
 * Enhancing code

 In all cases, ensure you are working with the latest version of the project.